kevinfAAA/kevs-project-portfolio-3/README.md

 [Go to the top](#table-of-contents)

-1. Currently the program only runs on the irish indeed website, a progam that runs on multiple country locations may provide a better user experience.
+1. Currently the program only runs on the Irish indeed website, a program that runs on multiple country locations may provide a better user experience.

-2. By using the pandas dataframe it's possible to send the scrapped information to a csv for further analysis or to store for futher use.
+2. By using the pandas data frame it's possible to send the scrapped information to a CSV for further analysis or to store for future use.
 <br>
 This can be acheived by:

-   1. Installing the pandas dataframe *pip install pandas*
+   1. Installing the pandas data frame *pip install pandas*
    2. Import the pandas module by writing *import pandas as pd* at the top of the run.py file underneath *from bs4 import BeautifulSoup*.
    3. Write the following comment and code at the bottom of the run file:
    <br>
-   *#Panda dataframe sends the scraped data to the jobs csv file*
+   *#Panda dataframe sends the scraped data to the jobs CSV file*
    <br>
    *df = pd.DataFrame(joblist)*
    <br>